criterionsignalworks/ranka/README.md

 The physical boards were fabricated and assembled without issues.
 External flash chip, user button, and micro-USB type B port required manual soldering as they are not available for SMT assembly service.
 Buttons of the exact footprint had not been acquired, so a bodge was done for prototyping.

 Our expectations were met after initial testing with power rail measurements and software toolchain demos.
-Using STM32CubeMX init code generator and HAL quick start code, we successfully blinked the user LED on board!
+Using STM32CubeMX init code generator and HAL quick start code, we successfully blinked the user LED on board.

 ## Revision Opportunities
 Choosing SPI3 for boot loading from flash seemed to be a bad idea.
 We did not consider the possibility that the specific peripheral device would not support boot loading like SPI1, 2, or QUADSPI.
 One possible workaround to this issue is to manually wire SPI1 pins to the external flash footprint from broadside pin headers.
 DAC and four analog channels would be occupied by the on-board external flash.
 This would not be feasible for production/release but will be adequate for prototyping.